Syno: Structured Synthesis for Neural Operators: Canonicalization

 To improve search efficiency, \sys uses a set of \emph{canonicalization rules} to filter out uncanonical redundant candidates on the fly when new primitives are added to partial pGraphs (\textsc{IsCanonical} in \cref{alg:overview} Line~\ref{alg:overview:canon}). \sys does \emph{not} aim to eliminate \emph{all} redundancies, which is highly challenging, if not impossible, considering the rich primitive semantics.
 Also, comprehensive canonicalization checks are extremely expensive and sometimes undecidable~\cite{newcomb2020verifying}.
-On the other hand, \sys supports canonicalization rules to skip operators with \emph{similar computation results}.
+On the other hand, semantically similar models have similar quality and performance, so \sys supports canonicalization rules to mark only one operator as canonical among the many ones in the class that have \emph{similar computation results}.
 We also note that the canonicalization rules in \sys are easily \emph{extensible}.
 Developers can define new rules and plug them into the framework.

 \textbf{Contractions.} Since weight tensors can be arbitrarily reshaped offline, there is no need to apply views to weights.
-Thus weight coordinates are directly used in \prim{Share}s for contractions.
-Moreover, since \prim{Share} is symmetric, we always put weight coordinates as the right-hand-side inputs of \prim{Share}s.
+Thus weight coordinates are directly used in \prim{Share}s for contractions\footnote{This also implies that the coordinate expressions assigned to weights by the \texttt{Match} step mentioned in \cref{sec:primitives:semantics} can be removed from the set of coordinate expressions that can be further transformed and matched against the desired topmost shape, simplifying the synthesis algorithm in \cref{sec:search:synth}.}.
+Moreover, we always put weight coordinates as the right-hand-side inputs of the symmetric \prim{Share}s.

 \textbf{Between views and contractions.} We enforce a canonical order between views and contractions.
 The 1-to-1 views do not involve actual computations so they can be freely swapped with contractions.
 We thus \emph{push down} all 1-to-1 views after contractions, as in \cref{fig:canon}(b).